imran99744/admin-dashboard/README.md

 ## Installation
 To get started with this project, you can clone this repository and install the necessary dependencies.
 To do this, follow these steps:

-- Clone the repository using git clone  `https://github.com/yourusername/your-repo.git`
+- Clone the repository using git clone  `https://github.com/imran99744/admin-dashboard.git`
-- Navigate into the project directory using   `cd your-repo`
+- Navigate into the project directory using   `cd admin-dashboard`
 - Install the dependencies using `npm install`

 ## Usage